 INAPI provides an access to internal and external databases for every examiner.
-Apart from the free searching databases such as Espacenet, Google Patents, INAPI, Patentscope, the USPTO, JPO and some others Patent Office's databases, contracts have been signed to have access to searching platforms, namely STN, Genome Quest, IEEE, Thomson Innovation and Proquest Dialog, which provide access to over 200 databases in all technical fields.
-This year INAPI began using EPOQUE Net in its full access mode.
+Apart from the free searching databases such as Espacenet, Google Patents, INAPI, Patentscope, the USPTO, JPO and some others Patent Office's databases, contracts have been signed to have access to searching platforms, namely STN, Genome Quest, IEEE, Derwent innovation (formerly known as Thomson Innovation) and Proquest Dialog, which provide access to over 200 databases in all technical fields.
+EPOQUE Net is being used in its full access mode since 2015.
 Also, an agreement has been established with other government institutions in order to have access to more than 1000 scientific publications through the BEIC program.
 This program allows searching in scientific publications such as Oxford University Press, Elsevier, AAAS, American Chemical Society, Annual Reviews, Nature, Springer Links and Wiley-Blackwell.
 Nevertheless, INAPI keeps on assessing databases that could be useful for our searches.
-Over the year 2014 contracts for new databases have been signed, specifically Thomson Innovation, IEEE and GenomeQuest.
-In addition to this, INAPI began the trial period for Epoquenet.